Best Food Sources for Every Vitamin and Mineral

 Clams (98 mcg/100g) | Beef liver (53 mcg/100g) | Sardines (8.2 mcg/100g) | Salmon (3.2 mcg/100g) | Beef (1.5 mcg/100g)

-Clams are the undisputed B12 champion—a small serving covers a week's worth of B12.
-If shellfish isn't your preference, beef liver is the land-based equivalent.
-Even modest portions of beef, fish, or dairy provide meaningful B12.
-If you're vegan, there's no shame in supplementing; it's not a failure of the diet, it's just biology.
-A weekly supplement or daily fortified foods ensure you hit your 2.4 mcg daily need.
+Clams are the undisputed B12 champion—a small serving covers a week's worth.
+Not into shellfish?
+Beef liver is the land-based equivalent.
+Even modest portions of beef, fish, or dairy deliver meaningful B12.
+And if you're vegan, supplementing is not a failure of the diet—it's just biology.
+A weekly supplement or daily fortified foods gets you to your 2.4 mcg daily need without any drama.

 Vitamin K: The Blood Clotting Nutrient

 Vitamin K comes in two main forms: K1 (from plants) and K2 (from fermented foods and animal products).
-K1 is easier to get—it's abundant in leafy greens.
-K2 is rarer and particularly important for bone and cardiovascular health.
-Parsley is shockingly concentrated: 100 grams of fresh parsley contains 1,640 micrograms of Vitamin K1—10 times your daily need.
-You don't need to eat bowls of parsley; even modest amounts cover your bases.
+K1 is easy to get—it's in leafy greens.
+K2 is rarer and especially important for bone and cardiovascular health.
+Parsley is weirdly concentrated: 100 grams of fresh parsley contains 1,640 micrograms of Vitamin K1—10 times your daily need.
+You don't need to eat handfuls of parsley; even modest amounts cover you.

 Top Vitamin K1 Sources: